 - Munis can provide a potential income stream that is tax-free at the federal level.

-- The two main types, general obligation bonds and revenue bonds, carry different risks.
+- The two main types of munis, general obligation bonds and revenue bonds, carry different risks.

 - Munis traditionally have a low default rate and offer diversification benefits to investor portfolios.